mvidaldp/pylsl-keyboard-trigger/README.md

                         trigger key for eyes opened, e.g. up, down (default), space...
 ```

-This repo also includes a basic recording example where UNIX epochs were stored, and a basic notebook for how to read it.
+This repo also includes a 30-seconds streams recording example where UNIX epochs with eyes-closed/opened(0/1) samples were stored, simulatneously with EEG data streamed from an Android app.
+Moreover, a basic notebook for how to read the recording is included.

 __Contents__
 - `keyboard-trigger.py`: keyboard-trigger events via target key press/release event (non-target keys also captured).
-- `recording_test.xdf`: simple XDF recording of LSL streams containing UNIX epochs sent from Python on any key press event.
+- `howto_read_XDF_recordings.ipynb`: recording example with simultaneous streams from a mobile EEG Android App and a Python script sending keyboard triggers.
-- `read_XDF_example.ipynb`: Jupyter notebook demonstrating how to read LSL streams from XDF recordings.
+- `eeg_plus_triggers.xdf`: Jupyter notebook demonstrating how to read LSL streams from XDF recordings.

 __How to run it:__